 As most readers will be well aware, the awards for personal injuries are far higher in Ireland than in almost every other EU country.
 And the threshold for taking a person injury claim appears to be far lower.

-Recently, new (lower) guidelines have been set for judges to follow when awarding payouts for personal injuries and the number of personal injury claims has fallen by 20%.
+Recently, new (lower) guidelines have been set for judges to follow when awarding payouts for personal injuries and the cost of individual personal injury claims has begun to fall.
+However the number of these claims remains as high as ever.

-However there has unfortunately been a big increase in damage claims over the past year due to more accidents on the roads.
+And there has also been a big increase in damage claims over the past year due to more accidents on the roads.
 This is partly due to an increase in the number of drivers on the roads and poorer driving behaviour by many motorists in recent years.

 Motorists are also driving ever bigger and more expensive cars, which cost more to repair or replace in the event of an accident.